AleMadLei/cptui-code-import-export/README.md

 Being that I tend to prefer version control, and I wanted to have this as automated as possible, this plugin exposes a couple hook where modules can define the path where the files will be located, then compared to check for changes and update if changes are found.

+## Why not use the default functionality on Custom Post Types UI
+Human error.
+Sometimes I'm not the one doing deployments.
+Because of this, I prefer most of the workflow to be as automated as possible.

+## Other alternatives?
+Probably there are, but I did a 10 minute search and besides finding other people wanting to do something similar, didn't find any solution.

 # How to use?
 ## Admin screens